kunai-consulting/code-notate/README.md

-# Auto API
+# CodeNotate

 Automatic API documentation for UI and design systems, powered by TypeScript and LLMs.

 ## Overview

-Auto API analyzes your TypeScript codebase to generate comprehensive API documentation by:
+CodeNotate analyzes your TypeScript codebase to generate comprehensive API documentation by:

 - Parsing TypeScript comments and type definitions
 - Building relationships between components and types